 These calls may be automated.

-This feature is being tested for some business categories in the US.
+This feature is being tested for some business categories in the United States.
 Google offers this feature free of charge to both businesses and customers to help them connect with each other.

 This feature is currently available on: